justinjpaul/cse585-project/README.md

 #### Request GPU increase
 * Go to Compute Engine.
 Click `Enable` Compute Engine.
 * Navigate to IAM->Quotas
-* In Filter, search for "All GPUs" - TODO FIX.
+* In Filter, search for "GPUs (all regions)"
 * Only one option should apepar.
 Select this and request a GPU increase > 0.
 This request will be reflected on Google Cloud within 15 minutes.

 #### Deploy a virtual machine
 * Create new instance of virtual machine.
-Instructions [here](https://cloud.google.com/compute/docs/instances/create-start-instance)
+Instructions [here](https://cloud.google.com/compute/docs/instances/create-start-instance) (Continue in this README after reaching the instance creation screen)
 * (Optional) Name VM
 * Select `Spot` for VM model provisioning model.
 * Under `Spot`, set a time limit for X amount of time.